 Test out different call-to-action options and use YouTube’s built-in analytics to determine which configurations gets you the best results from your audience.

 You’ll have to discover your theme and audience yourself, but here at Soundstripe, we can give you access to loads of high quality stock music for all of your videos.
-Check out our library and sign up for a low-cost monthly or yearly subscription.
+Check out our library and sign up for an all-inclusive subscription.